Bigger Audiences, Broader Audiences

 This is a presentation by audience development specialist Heather Maitland on how to expand your audience.

-February is LGBT+ History Month in the United Kingdom.
-It’s a month to celebrate the heritage, culture and contributions of lesbian, gay, bisexual, transgender, queer and intersex self-defining groups.
+February is LGBTQ+ History Month in the UK, a time to celebrate the rich histories, creativity, and contributions of lesbian, gay, bisexual, transgender, queer, intersex and gender‑diverse communities.
+Cinemas and film exhibitors can play an important role in visibility, education and inclusion.

 This is a presentation by audience development specialist Heather Maitland on how to expand your audience.